Carpal Tunnel Syndrome and Online Shopping: 5 Symptoms to Watch Out For

 - Trouble making a fist

-- Hand weakness and clumsiness
+- Hand weakness, clumsiness and dropping objects

 When should I see a doctor?